 - Blankets: There’s a good chance that wherever you’re staying already have plenty of bedding, but if your toddler is used to snuggling up to a particular blanket at bedtime, being able to find themself under the same weight, same texture, and even the same smell when they pull up a their blanket will help them settle in, even if they're setting into a bed that isn’t their own.

 - Pajamas: An overnight outing is not the time to test out that new pair of jammies.
 Instead, pack the pair Baby loves most, and is always comfortable wearing.
-The last thing you want is for him to fight sleep because the pajamas are itchy or don’t fit quite right.
+The last thing you want is for them to fight sleep because the pajamas are itchy or don’t fit quite right.

-- Toothpaste: Of course you’re going to bring Baby’s toothbrush, but it isn’t always as automatic to pack toothpaste – if you’re staying with family, or with a friend, there’s a good chance they have toothpaste there, but even if it is a special toddler toothpaste, which not too many toddler-less adults have hanging around to begin with, if it’s not Baby’s brand of toothpaste, he may object to the unfamiliar taste.
+- Toothpaste: Of course you’re going to bring Baby’s toothbrush, but it isn’t always as automatic to pack toothpaste – if you’re staying with family, or with a friend, there’s a good chance they have toothpaste there, but even if it is a special toddler toothpaste, which not too many toddler-less adults have hanging around to begin with, if it’s not Baby’s brand of toothpaste, they may object to the unfamiliar taste.

 Traveling with a toddler comes with its own challenges – there aren’t many adults who get that upset about leaving their blankies at home, after all – but it’s also a lot like traveling with anyone else.
 Every traveler has a few things they miss about home, and a few things they like to take with them when they’re away.
-Baby is just learning which parts of his life are theirs.
+Baby is just learning which parts of their life are theirs.